Drahsid/mischief-makers/README.md

 ## Contributing
 Contributions are welcome.
 If you would like to reserve a function, open a PR with the function name.
+If you plan to contribute, be sure to take a look at the [style guide](https://github.com/Drahsid/mischief-makers/wiki/Style-Guide).